cds-snc/notification-api/.github/pull_request_template.md

 ## How Has This Been Tested?

 <!--Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration-->
-How has this been tested? (e.g., screenshots, links to deployment, regression test results) to demonstrate the functionality or fix: e.g. Tested locally, Tested as a GitHub action, etc.
+How has this been tested? (e.g. Unit tests, Tested locally, Tested as a GitHub action, Depoyed to dev, etc)
+Please provide relevant information and / or links to demonstrate the functionality or fix. (e.g. screenshots, link to deployment, regression test results, etc)

 ## Checklist